About the course

 Several social and networking events are organised by the department throughout the three-term course.
 These will allow you to meet colleagues and members of staff, and you will be encouraged to be involved in the organisation of these events.
 The department runs a weekly seminar series in each term which provides an opportunity for networking with other Africanists.

 There are no compulsory elements of this course that entail additional costs beyond fees and living costs.
 The dissertation component of the course requires conducting original research.
 This research can be archival only, or can be theoretical, or based on quantitative analysis of data.
 Students who wish to collect original empirical material through fieldwork can do so during the Easter vacation, and this is a very popular option.
-The ASC contributes £500 towards fieldwork and research/travel grants are sometimes available from your college.
+The African Studies Centre contributes £500 towards fieldwork and research/travel grants are sometimes available from your college.
 However, students should be aware that the costs of fieldwork - on average around £1,500, but with great variation depending on country - will typically be higher than the funds available, and that they will be required to fund any shortfall.
 Standard travel insurance can be provided by the University.
 However, students may be required to pay any additional insurance premiums associated with travel to areas with an increased level of risk, and should factor this into their planning for fieldwork.

 How to apply